CDPHE/illumina-preprocess-assembly/README.md

 6. Use iVar consensus to call the consensus genome sequence from the trimmed and sorted bam
 7. Use Samtools flagstat, stats, and coverage to output statistics from the bam
 8. Assign the SARS-CoV-2 lineage using Pangolin
+9. Assign clades using Nextclade
+10. Transfer outputs your chosen google bucket